mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 r5.upperbound // compiles
 ```

-tldr if a range doesn't really have a lowerbound / upperbound, then the syntax doesn't allow accessing it either.
+tldr if a range doesn't really have a lowerbound / upperbound, then the compiler doesn't allow accessing it either.

 ## Range Usage